Beccles bell tower: History

 The interior of St. Michael's was badly damaged by fire in 1586, but the tower was unaffected.

 Early in the 18th century, two clock faces were affixed to the north and south sides of the tower, and, a century later, another was added to the east side and all three were raised to a slightly higher level.
 According to local legend, a clock face to the west was not added, as either the people of Norfolk would not pay for the clock, or the people of Beccles did not want to give the time to the people of Norfolk for free.
 At present the clock is run by electricity and controlled by computer, allowing the twice-yearly change between Greenwich Mean Time and British Summer Time to be made automatically.
 The tower bells sound on each quarter-hour and ring out the time on the hour.

 Originally there was a ring of eight bells, but this was replaced, in 1762, by Lester & Pack of Whitechapel Bell Foundry, London, with a ring of ten bells.
 In 1909 all ten bells were completely restored by John Taylor & Co of Loughborough and re-hung on a new steel frame.
 The ringing chamber is on the second level of the tower, and the belfry is on the fourth.

-One of the most historically significant events associated with this church and bell tower is the wedding, in 1749, of Catherine Suckling and the Reverend Edmund Nelson, the parents of England's seafaring hero, Horatio Nelson.
+One of the most historically significant events associated with this church and bell tower is the wedding, in 1749, of Catherine Suckling and the Reverend Edmund Nelson, the parents of England's seafaring hero, Horatio Nelson, 1st Viscount Nelson.